Compassion, Healing, and

 "WHY PAIN?
 Notes on Pain, Awareness & Denial"

 Pertains to Physical and other levels - Aspects in Developing a Practical Approach with Compassion.
-The title question could have been, "Why do bad things happen to good people?" or "Why deny pain?" or Why would I hold on to pain?" or "Why one should complain about pain?"
+The title question could have been, "Why do bad things happen to good people?" or "Why deny pain?" or "Why one should complain about pain?"
 There are no easy answers to these, if only because every individual has his/her own story and experience.
 I begin with basic, more physical-level concepts, and extend into other dimensions from there.
 There may be more proper medical terms for most of the dynamics I describe, but my purpose is to try to give ideas to help explain, a complex but common experience in a more understandable fashion -- perhaps even to give a little hope, motivation toward resources and some degree of relief.
 An exploration of concepts in empathy, caring, punishment and 'The Martyr Triad,' is included as well as essays: "Intro & Notes on Pain, Pain Reduction, Pain Elimination, Pain Desensitization", "A List Of Factors In The Perception Of Pain", "More On Referral Of Pain", "Delayed Healing", "Stress & Energy Related Pains", "Notes On Pain From Gestalt Perspective," "Internal Separation And Healing," "Anger - Some Modes & Complexities," "Pain Management & Body Parenting," "Pain, Relative to 'True Courage vs Toughness'," "A Message from the Masters" (a select collection of ancient wisdom in colloquial voice for balancing the adrenalised brain with the spiritual heart), "Heart's Desire, Ideals, & Accomplishment - and Healing the Pain," "A Metaphysician's Perspective On Pain, Emotion, & Change," "Why Deep Massage/Bodywork?", "Touch-sensitivity of Muscles...," "Should A Massage Be Painful?," and "Touch-sensitivity of Muscles - and Cell Congestion."

 "Considerations and Strategies in the Management of the Emotional Body"